 Finally, here’s a great review by Colorado veterinarian and doctor of osteopathic medicine, Dr. Narda Robinson.
 She teaches integrative medicine to veterinarians, and says that while cannabis products hold amazing potential, we need the research to know how to use them safely.

-Author’s note: I think cannabis-derived medications have great potential, but we need to make educated decisions.
+Author’s note: I think cannabis-derived medications have great potential, and have had owners buy products on their own and report great results!
+Yet, we need to make educated decisions.
 Until the laws catch up to the need, and the science, many veterinarians will be hesitant to recommend, much less prescribe, these products.
-They cannot risk harming a pet, losing their license, or worse.
+They cannot risk losing their license, or worse.
 My hope is that, eventually, more research is published, laws are changed, and we can safely help pets who may truly benefit from these medications.
 Sadly, that time is yet to come.

 And with cannabis products, like anything else in life – if someone is selling it, and it sounds too good to be true….you know the rest.